Columbus Driving Under Suspension Lawyers

 If you have been charged with driving on a suspended or restricted license, whether it is your personal or commercial driver’s license, do not hesitate to ask for legal help.
-Our driving under suspension lawyers from Luftman, Heck & Associates are here to get you through this difficult situation.
+Our Columbus driving under suspension lawyers from Luftman, Heck & Associates are here to get you through this difficult situation.
 We will thoroughly review our circumstances to figure out how we can get you back behind the wheel as soon as possible.

-Call us today at to schedule an initial consultation.
+Call our attorneys today at (614) 500-3836 to schedule an initial consultation.

 The Ohio Revised Code (ORC) §4510.11 states it is illegal to operate a motor vehicle on public roads or property, or private property used for a public purpose, when your driver’s license has been suspended.
 You may only drive during a license suspension when you have been granted limited driving privileges, and still, your actions must be in accordance with those specific privileges.
 You can also be charged with an offense under this law if you are found to be driving in violation of any restrictions on your driver’s license.